Cranberry Orange Blossom Muffin is made from fresh cranberries, orange blossom, spices and oats, making for a delicious quick bread jumbo muffin.

 Instructions

-• Add the both flours, baking powder, baking soda and salt.
+- Add both flours, baking powder, baking soda, spices and salt.
 Pulse a few times to mix.

-• Add the milk and pulse again to blend.
+- Add the milk, orange peel and pulse again to blend.

-• In paper lined muffin tins or an oiled loaf pan, divide the batter, filling 3/4 way up.
+- In paper lined muffin tins, silicone muffin pan, or an oiled loaf pan, divide the batter, filling 3/4 way up.

-• If a glaze and toppings are desired, whisk the milted butter with confection sugar, drizzle across the cooled quick bread.
+- If a glaze and toppings are desired, whisk the melted butter with confectioners sugar, drizzle across the cooled muffins.
 Sprinkle pistachios and dried cranberries across the top.